Vauxhall Cavalier: Chevrolet Chevair

 The Chevrolet Chevair in South Africa was a variant of the Cavalier/Ascona, featuring the grille of the Opel Manta and a four-door body.
 The engine choices were different, consisting of a 2.0 and a 2.3 litre pushrod four.
 (These were both versions of Chevrolet's 2.5-litre four).
-Outputs were 56.7 and 63.4 kW respectively, with the bigger engine being considered much smoother running. later (1978) version with the Ascona front was sold as the "Chevrolet Ascona", with Vauxhall's 1.3 litre engine from the Viva.
+Outputs were 56.7 and 63.4 kW respectively, with the bigger engine being considered much smoother running.
+A later (1978) version with the Ascona front was sold as the "Chevrolet Ascona", with Vauxhall's 1.3 litre engine from the Viva.
 The Chevair was first introduced in November 1976.
 The 2.0 was called De Luxe and the 2.3 received the GL moniker.
 Both models were available with a four-speed manual or a three-speed automatic, with the better equipped GL being recognizable by having headrests, Rostyle wheels, and chrome trim bordering the wheel wells.
 During 1978 a more luxurious Berlina version arrived, available only with the automatic transmission.
 It received new "mag-style" wheels, tinted windows, velour upholstery, and a twin exhaust tip.
 By July 1978 the outputs were quoted in ISO ratings; this meant that the stated power dropped from 77.5 to 63 kW for the 2.3, while the 2.0 was no longer listed.

 In early 1980 an updated variant was introduced.
 The De Luxe was dropped.
 The 1980 model can be recognized by a new grille with somewhat larger openings, new wheels, and new wraparound bumpers in black plastic.
 Chevrolet badges were removed from the car, as GM South Africa were phasing out the Chevrolet name in the country.
 The Chevair was replaced by the front-wheel drive Opel Ascona in South Africa in 1983.

 GM South Africa also rallied the Chevair in the South African championships.
 A Group 1 car with a tuned 2.5-litre version of the Chevrolet engine, as well as a Group 2 car with a Lotusesque DOHC 16-valve Vauxhall 2.3-litre engine were campaigned.
 They developed 90 and 175 kW respectively.
 A Chevair driven by Tony Pond won the 1979 Duckhams Rally.
 Despite a further victory in 1979 they could not threaten the Ford Escorts nor the Datsuns in the overall championship.